UPennCBE544/CBE544-2025/Clusters.md

 ```

 ### Windows
+After the installation of wsl
+Open "Terminal" or "Windows key + R" to search Terminal
 Launch Xming.
 You will always need to have this open in order to forward graphical windows from the external clusters.

 ### Linux ###